 ↑Click to enlarge.

-The Arduino Uno Microcontroller(Microcomputer) uses “ATmega328P” from Microchip Technology(USA).
+The microcontroller of the Arduino Uno uses "ATmega328P" from Microchip Technology(USA).

 In addition, various memories such as SRAM, Flash memory, and EEPROM are also built into the microcontroller.

-You can write a program(sketch) created on your PC to Arduino Uno, and control Arduino Uno from your PC by serial communication.
+Programs (sketches) created on the PC can be written to the Arduino Uno, and the Arduino Uno can be controlled from the PC via serial communication.

-You can also power the Arduino Uno via USB instead of the power jack.
+The Arduino Uno can also be powered via USB instead of the power jack.

 You can connect an AC adapter(outer diameter 5.5mm, inner diameter 2.1mm) to power the Arduino Uno.